Maqsudul Alam: Academic career

 From 1988 to 1990, Alam was a senior research scientist at Institute of Bioorganic Chemistry of Russian Academy of Sciences.
 Then he was a visiting scientist of department of Biochemistry and Biophysics at Washington State University from 1990 to 1992.
-Alam was an assistant director of Marine Bioproducts Engineering Center (MarBEC) at University of Hawaii.
+Alam was an assistant director of Marine Bioproducts Engineering Center (MarBEC) at University of Hawaiʻi.

-In 1992, Alam joined the department of Microbiology at University of Hawaii, Manoa as an assistant professor.
+In 1992, Alam joined the department of Microbiology at University of Hawaiʻi at Mānoa as an assistant professor.
 In 1997, he was promoted to associate professor.
 Alam became full professor in 2001, a position which he held until his death.
 He was also the Director of Advanced Studies in Genomics, Proteomics and Bioinformatics at University of Hawaii, Manoa from 2003 until his death.

 Alam was the director of Centre for Chemical Biology at Universiti Sains Malaysia from 2009 to 2012.
 In 2011, Alam became a member of advisory board at Shahjalal University of Science and Technology (SUST), Sylhet.

 Scientific career

-In 2003, Alam set up the Advanced Studies in Genomics, Proteomics and Bioinformatics (ASGPB) at the University of Hawaii at Manoa.
+In 2003, Alam set up the Advanced Studies in Genomics, Proteomics and Bioinformatics (ASGPB) at the University of Hawaiʻi at Manoa.
 Consolidating the DNA sequencing framework of ASGPB with the bioinformatic assets at the Maui High Performance Computing Center (MHPCC), he ran a Computational Proteomics program that ranged from wet lab research to in silico informatics.
-Alam and his team completed the genome sequencing of Idiomarina loihiensis, an ancient organism found in the hydrothermal vents of Kamaʻehuakanaloa (formerly Loihi) during a University of Hawaii expedition in 2003.
+Alam and his team completed the genome sequencing of Idiomarina loihiensis, an ancient organism found in the hydrothermal vents of Kamaʻehuakanaloa (formerly Loihi) during a University of Hawaiʻi expedition in 2003.

 In 2007, Alam worked in the Hawaii Papaya Genome Project which aimed to sequence the complete genome of the transgenic 'SunUp' papaya.
 The SunUp papaya was genetically modified to confer resistance to the Papaya ringspot virus, but Hawaiian farmers could not sell the transgenic papaya in Japan; Alam and his team sequenced the transgenic papaya to help the farmers get through the regulatory process.

 Alam set up the Center for Chemical Biology at Universiti Sains Malaysia in 2009.
 There he established research facilities, research programs, and worked on genome sequencing of rubber tree (Hevea brasiliensis).